cosmosgame/save-the-world/content/open-source/_index.md

 ### Kaizen

 Kaizen means constant on-going improvement.
 It is always possible to grow and learn.
 You should be a bit skeptical of initial versions of this site, but over time as more people contribute and comment the site will grow and mature.
 Kaizen is a very open source concept.
 It is also very Japanese.
-I spent a lot of time in Japan and was deeply influenced by its culture.
 You are never done with the work -- there is always more to be done.
 And there is a deep joy in that.

 ### Self evident

 Nothing written here is meant to be taken on faith.
-You are encouraged to find the truth of everything within yourself.
-Please note, though, that the request is that you search for this truth in all of yourself.
+Please find the truth of everything within yourself.
+The request, though, is that you search for this truth in all of yourself.
 Some people tend to only look for truth in their heads, others only tend to look for it in their hearts or spirit.
-The request is that you look for truth in all parts of yourself, especially the parts that maybe you don't typically search.
+The request is that you look for truth in all parts of yourself, especially in the parts that maybe you don't typically search.
 This is especially true for spirituality.
-You might be skeptical about this topic, but please know that the expectation is that any claim made here is meant to be validated by your own internal experiments.
+Any claim made here is meant to be validated by your own internal experiments.
 It has to be that way.
 Only you can find the truth for yourself.

 ### Open to feedback

 Open source has shown that collobaration works best when people are able to listen to feedback without letting their ego get too much in the way.
 Any organization that we create needs to have this as a guiding principle.
-This can be ones of the hardest things to achieve, but it is one of the more important.
+This can be one of the hardest things to achieve, but it is one of the more important.

 ## Next steps